josegduarte/SIB_group6/README.md

 * exploratory_data_analysis.ipynb - jupyter notebook containing the exploratory data analysis of our dataset.<br/>
 * first_model_creation.ipynb - jupyter notebook containing our first approach to the models creation.<br/>
 * processing.py - class created to apply pre-processing functions, in order to clean the dataset text.<br/>
-* Modelos_Optimizados.ipynb - jupyter notebook containing all the models on Table 1.
-Final version of our code.
+* final_model_creation_optimization.ipynb - jupyter notebook containing all the models on Table 1.
+Final version of our code.<br/>